Macrometacorp/docs/docs/quickstart.md

   INSERT persons INTO addresses
 ```

 3. Click **Run Query**.
 This inserts the records into the `addresses` collection you made earlier and returns a query result.
-The result will be empty brackets, because we're inserting data, not reading anything back.
+The result will be empty brackets because we're inserting data, not reading anything back.
 4. (Optional) Click **Query Profile** in the Query Result to see what the query did and how long each step took.
 Pretty cool if you're into performance metrics.
 5. Click **Run Query** two more times.
 Every click adds the six records again so the collection has more records to work with.
-You can keep clicking if you want more records, or change values in the code block if you want different records.
+You can keep clicking if you want more records or change values in the code block if you want different records.

 ## Step 4: View the documents in the collection.

 Return to the collection and see what the query did.

 1. Click **COLLECTIONS**.
-2. Click **addresses**.
+1. Click **addresses**.

 Macrometa displays a list of keys and content for each record in the collection.
 Now you can:
 - Click a record to view it.
 While viewing a record, edit it by typing changes and then click **Save**.